WSUCptSCapstone-Fall2022Spring2023/wsulibraries-accessibilityapps/README.md

 ## Known Problems

 Some of the pipeline accessibility transformations are not operational at this time.

-Importer and Exporter functionality is still WIP.
-Need to provide path between these three modular components.

 Tag Tree generation is possible but not optimally accurate.
 Working on 2-factor validation between the document layout and paragraph list.